CommandPost/TheLab/finalcutpro/application-bundle/README.md

 ### FCP-DAL

-Contains `ACD.plugin` - some kind of CoreMediaIO plugin - not exactly sure what it does.
+Contains `ACD.plugin` - a CoreMediaIO plugin that enables the "A/V Output" feature in Final Cut Pro.

 The CoreMediaIO Device Abstraction Layer (DAL) is analogous to CoreAudio’s Hardware Abstraction Layer (HAL).
 Just as the HAL deals with audio streams from audio hardware, the DAL handles video (and muxed) streams from video devices.